ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 There is an alternate of running this application on your laptop, it can be deployed directly to the same OpenShift cluster, we have defined `deployment and config map` to do so.

-???- "Deploy starter app on OpenShit"
+???- "Deploy starter app on OpenShift"
     * Use the same `kafka.properties` and `truststore.p12` files you have downloaded with the starter application to create two kubernetes secrets holding these files in your OpenShift cluster

     ```sh